James Elston

 Removing a back boiler can be a messy and intricate process.
 Here are the steps involved:

-1. Remove the fireplace.
+1. Removing and dismantling components of the fireplace.

-3. Remove any associated pipes and fittings.
+3. Removing any associated pipes and fittings.

-5. Potentially redecorate the living space afterwards.
+5. Potentially redecorating the living space afterwards.

 However, hiring a Gas Safe registered engineer can help mitigate the disruption and mess associated with back boiler removal.